msmid/markdown2docbook/README.md

 Mainly, it is developed for web application which will process input markdown and return docbook format.
 User can configurate output with given options and parameters.

+XSL is optimized for Saxon HE processor, which is free and offers functionality, that is needed.

+ * better regex support than native XPath specification (using "!" for java regex)
+ * compiling processor with binding parameters
+ * almost only one free xsl processor

 www.markdown2docbook.com

 Also, XSL stylesheet can be used in other applications.